EricPonvelle/general-portfolio/index.md

 ### Git Projects

 Working with Git, I am able to contribute to projects that actually need help.
 I tend to offer suggestions to established products and websites, but a lot of them are so large and established, my suggestions end up at the bottom of the queue.
-I like to follow [Code Triage](https://www.codetriage.com/) to find projects in need of my areas.
+I like to follow [Code Triage](https://www.codetriage.com/) to find projects in need of my areas of expertise.

 Here's a list of projects to which I've committed.
 - [Comixology Ripper](https://github.com/EricPonvelle/comixology-backup): This was a fun little project where I noticed when editing the settings of the Comixoloy DRM remover plug-in, I wasn't told anything I did was saved.
 This was the expected result, but I felt it created a poor experience.
 For my commit, I added a flag at the bottom of the screen that just says "Save" if you switch fields.